Kruiser8/TTS-Alerts-And-Chat/README.md

 ### Usage Reply Message
 This is the message to send to a viewer who triggers the command from an invalid location.

+## TTS Overlay
+Text-to-speech messages can be displayed on a customizable overlay.

+### Exclude Alerts from Overlay
+Enable this to not display alert text-to-speech messages on the overlay.

+### Font Color, Font Size, Font Family
+Customize how the font looks on the overlay.
+Font family must be an available font on your computer.

+### Background Color
+Set the background color of the overlay.

+### Border Color
+Set the border color of the overlay.

+### Animate In/Out
+Choose which animate.css animations to use when displaying the overlay.

 ## Alert Types
 There are alert types across Mixer, Streamlabs, Twitch, and Youtube that are customizable.
 To save space, below is a summary of setting types.